kristopherkyle/Corpus-Linguistics-Working-Group/pos_tagging_5.md

 ## Getting started (again)
 In the last tutorial, we created a decision tree classifier that achieved 92.5% accuracy using a decision tree classifier and a small dataset.
 In this tutorial, we will add a couple of features to our feature set.
 We will also add a more precise accuracy analysis function from [Tutorial 3](pos_tagging_3.md).
 Finally, we will add a "real world" tagging function that will allow us to tag sample sentences to further explore the strengths/weaknesses of our taggers.

-Note that a .zip file with all pre-trained models (except for the random forest, as the model was 1.4 GB) can be [downloaded here]()
+Note that a .zip file with all pre-trained models (except for the random forest model, which is 1.4 GB when extracted) can be [downloaded here](https://github.com/kristopherkyle/Corpus-Linguistics-Working-Group/raw/main/data/Tutorial5Data.zip).

+The random forest model [can be downloaded here](https://github.com/kristopherkyle/Corpus-Linguistics-Working-Group/raw/main/data/clf_rf_features3.pickle.zip).

 ### Feature set
 ```python